The best sales to shop today: Crest, Anker, Le Creuset and more | CNN Underscored

 $15 $10 at Amazon

 At just 4 inches wide and 1.3 pounds, the Dash Mini is the smallest of all the waffle makers we tested, and made surprisingly decent waffles.
-Right now you can get a heart-shaped design in time to surprise your sweetie with a lovely Valentine’s Day breakfast.
-Right now the petite maker is just $10 at Amazon.
+You can get a heart-shaped design in time to surprise your sweetie with a lovely Valentine’s Day breakfast, and right now the petite maker is just $10 at Amazon.

 Winter Sale